Devin Perales

-Devin Perales (born April 15, 1993) is an American soccer player who is currently a free agent.
+Devin Perales (born April 15, 1993) is an American former soccer player.

 Career

 Youth

-Perales, originally from Simi Valley California, moved to Round Rock, Texas when he was 8 years old and attended high school at Stony Point High School from 2008-2011.
+Perales, originally from Simi Valley California, moved to Round Rock, Texas when he was 8 years old and attended high school at Stony Point High School from 2008 to 2011.
 During his high school career, Perales lettered in both soccer and football, as a kicker.
 For his high school, Perales mainly played forward for the varsity soccer team and occasionally would step in between the posts as the goalkeeper when needed.
 Perales was named First Team All-District as a goalkeeper his freshman year, First Team All-District as a goalkeeper and First Team All-District as a forward in his sophomore Year (receiving honors in 2 position in 1 single season had never been done before in the history of the District), and he was named First Team All-District as a forward his senior year after breaking the school record for most goals in a season with 23.

 During his high school career, Perales also played club soccer for Lonestar SC as a goalkeeper in the USSF Development Academy.
 During those four years, Perales was named an ESPN Rising Star, was an Adidas ESP participant, invited to and played in the 2010 New York Red Bull Cup, and was ranked as one of the top 100 players nationally and one of the top 10 players in Texas by TopDrawerSoccer.com.

 Perales has been a member of the US U14 National Team and was a member of the Region III and Texas State ODP teams.